"In captivating ‘Passengers,’ this train is bound for glory."

-"Passagers marries images, music and acrobatic performances in an evocative and inspiring whirlwind.”
+"Passagers marries imagery, music and acrobatic performances in an evocative and inspiring whirlwind.”

 Le Devoir (Canada)